dimitri-nicolo/calico/master/getting-started/essentials/tiered-policy-essentials.md

 Address 3: 23.185.0.2
 ```

-To add a Policy to a Tier, specify the name of the Tier you want to add it to,
+To add a Policy to a tier, specify the name of the tier you want to add it to,
 under `metadata`.
 The YAML sample below adds the `no-public-dns-for-policy-demo`
-policy to the `netops` Tier.
+policy to the `netops` tier.

 ```
-# Policy in the netops Tier that will prevent DNS requests to Google DNS
+# Policy in the netops tier that will prevent DNS requests to Google DNS
 # servers from pods in the policy-demo Namespace.
 # We use the "pass" action to give other lower ordered tiers a chance to define
 # policies.
-If a policy in a Tier is applied to an endpoint but no policy in
+If a policy in a tier is applied to an endpoint but no policy in
-# the Tier acts on the traffic, it will be dropped at the end of Tier.
+# the tier acts on the traffic, it will be dropped at the end of tier.
 $ calicoctl create -f - <<EOF
 - apiVersion: v1
   kind: policy